128technology/docs/docs/intro_installation_equinix_metal.md

   * For example, create one `Internet VLAN` for data plane Internet access, and a second `Peering VLAN` to forward traffic destined for other Equinix Metal regions, or to Public Cloud Providers, etc.
 * For servers that only have 2 ports (network interfaces):
   * The first port is dedicated to management functions only.
 The port must have access to the Internet, allowing the SSR to be reachable by SSH for administration activities.
 In addition, if the Conductor is hosted in the Internet, connectivity to Conductor must be provided via this network interface.
-  * The second port is dedicated to the data plane.
-The second port is attached to multiple L2 VLANs using 802.1q
+  * The second port is dedicated to the data plane, and is attached to multiple L2 VLANs using 802.1q.

 The next sections implement the recommended design in Equinix Metal.